 - Thinkific vs Teachable: Payment Integration

-- Thinkific vs Teachable: Pricing
+- Thinkific vs Teachable: Pricing plans

 - Teachable vs Thinkific: Customer Support

 - Teachable vs Thinkific: From the Students’ Standpoint